You might have radiotherapy as part of your treatment for nasal and paranasal sinus cancer.

 Radiotherapy to relieve symptoms

 Radiotherapy can relieve symptoms in advanced nasal cavity and paranasal sinus cancers.
-You may hear this called palliative radiotherapy.
+This is also called palliative radiotherapy.

 Your cancer may be causing difficulty in swallowing or breathing.
 Some nasal cavity and paranasal sinus cancers are close to the brain, so they can grow and put pressure on the brain.
 Radiotherapy can help to relieve this pressure.